What Do Women’s Rights Look Like Under Taliban rule?

-On the 7th of May 2022, the UN Assistance Mission in Afghanistan (UNAMA) stated deep concern in response to a recent Taliban announcement.
+On May 7th 2022, the UN Assistance Mission in Afghanistan (UNAMA) stated deep concern in response to a recent Taliban announcement.
 The Taliban held that women should only leave their homes in cases of necessity.
 In addition, Afghan women must wear head-to-toe burqas while only showing their eyes.
 The traditional burqa allows women to see only through a small grille while the niqab covers the face but not the eyes.
 The majority of Afghan women wear some form of hijab.
 However, many women living in major cities only cover their hair.
 This is a huge lifestyle change for millions of Afghan women.
-UNAMA has held that this decree is not a recommendation but a formal directive.
+Hence, UNAMA has held that this decree is not a recommendation but a formal directive.
 These latest developments evoke similar restrictions from the Taliban’s previous rule between 1996 and 2001.
 Women’s rights in Afghanistan changed fundamentally in August 2021 when the Taliban took power.

 The Taliban enforce a cruel twist as punishment for women who refuse to comply with these rules.
 Any breaches will result in male relatives being liable for fines and imprisonment.
 In their statement, UNAMA held that “this decision contradicts numerous assurances regarding respect for and protection of all Afghans’ human rights, including those of women and girls, that had been provided to the international community by Taliban representatives during discussions and negotiations over the past decade”.